TrueAbastien/Empire-GameModeManager-Wiki/README.md

 #### Rank

-These should be limiteds to in-Gamemode commands use.
+These should be limited to in-Gamemode commands use.

 Name | Value | Description
 :---: | :---: | :------